When the market moves, your brand shouldn’t stand still.

 04. Reputation Management

 Sometimes a brand just needs a fresh start.
+Undertaking a brand refresh can be a bold move, especially when facing a reputation crisis, as it helps restore trust and reposition the company.
 Josh related a recent experience he had helping a brand do just that.

 “We have a client like that that just signed on with where they had a little bit of a hiccup because a leader at their company made some unwise decisions.
 [For] PR purposes.. they wanted to rebrand and use this as an opportunity to kind of tear down the, tear out the carpet, right?”
 Josh recalled.
 “Scrape off the paint and, refresh everything, and kind of head into 2025 with ‘New Year, New Us’ kind of mentality.”